keboola/generic-extractor/README.md

 	- **method**: GET (default), POST or FORM

 # Iterations
-The `config` part can be run multiple times with some (or all) configuration values being overwritten.
-For example, you can run the same configuration for multiple accounts.
+The configuration can be run multiple times with some (or all) values in `config` section being overwritten.
+For example, you can run the same configuration for multiple accounts, overriding values of the authentication settings.

 **Warning**: If you use `userData` in iterations, make sure they all contain the same set of keys!

 ## Example